en_USEnglish

 Purpose of Google Ads

-The main aim of Google Ads is to enable advertisers to promote their products, services or brand on the Internet, targeting a specific audience.
-Thanks to Google Ads, advertisers can reach a wide range of users and generate traffic on their websiteand boost sales.
+The main purpose of Google Ads is to allow advertisers to promote their products, services, or brand online by targeting a specific audience.
+With Google Ads, advertisers have the opportunity to reach a wide range of users and generate traffic to their site. website, to increase their notoriety and stimulate sales.

 How Google Ads works

-Google Ads works on a bidding basis.
-Advertisers bid on relevant keywords for their ads, in order to display them on Google search results or other locations on the Google network.
-Ads are then displayed according to relevance, quality and bid amount.
-Google Ads also uses a targeting system enabling advertisers to define specific criteria to reach their target audience.
+Google Ads operates on an auction basis.
+Advertisers bid on relevant keywords for their ads to appear in Google search results or elsewhere on the Google network.
+Ads are then displayed based on relevance, quality, and bid amount.
+Google Ads also uses a targeting system that allows advertisers to define specific criteria to reach their target audience.

 The different types of advertising on Google Ads